-Here is how you listen was a project facilitated by artists Erin Brubacher and Cara Spooner that built on artistic learning and experience over time.
+Here is how you listen was a project, facilitated by EB and Cara Spooner, that built on artistic learning and experience over time.
 Participants developed tools and skills to create new works across disciplines, following their individual interests, starting from a performance framework.
 They established and grew a shared vocabulary that allowed them both to be reciprocal outside-eyes and critical support for each other’s artistic experiments, while responding to professional work with which they engaged.

 The purpose of the project was to make and develop a continuous creative learning relationships and mentorship with teenagers from across the Greater Toronto Area, through a project which served as a supported performance laboratory for young artists and a grounds for artistic critique.